MrFixMan007/Together_2024/README.md

 ### 1 - with DI on Koin
 ### 2 - with DI on Hilt
 You also need to register the key in the local.properties like in task3
+## task5 - simple project with two recycler views and one view flipper
+You can click to view flipper for slide, add items to recycler views by button click, refresh page by swipe to down.